upstarter/automata/README.md

     # required
     type: :behavior_tree,

-    # required with type :behavior_tree.
+    # the remainder are required with type :behavior_tree.
     node_type: :selector,

     # the heartbeat for this node(subtree), in milliseconds